 Background

-Nowadays, so many processes and activities are happening in the sea off Methoni.
+In this current epoch, so many processes and activities are happening in the sea off Methoni.
 Apart from the existence of underwater antiquities, the local bay provides safe, shallow waters for recreational sea activities and a protected anchorage area.
 Anchoring has sporadically proved to disturb the underwater antiquities’ condition though.
-Aquaculture businesses are also evident in the area throughout the year.
-The fishing business/fleet off Methoni is also active in the summer time.
+A fishing fleet off Methoni is also active in the summer time.
 The sea area off Methoni is a Site of Community Importance and Special Area of Conservation.
 It forms part of the Natura2000 Network; endangered species of priority like the Monk seal and the Caretta-caretta turtle live in the vicinity.
 The Mediterranean endemic species Posidonia Oceanica (plant sensitive to pollution and, thus, a bioindicator of local ecological conditions) forms extensive, high density underwater meadows.
 Sapienza island (1nm off Methoni) is a Natural Monument.
 Besides, EU Motorways of the Sea pass through the approaches of the project area.
 A dense flow of maritime trade assets is formed close to the project area.
 It was back in April 2013 when the cargo vessel Pirireis, loaded with fertilizer, sank after colliding with the freighter ConSouth, 8 nautical miles off Methoni.
-Last but not least, physical processes are causing coastal erosion, sedimentation and there is a strong potential for the natural processes to impact the physical stability of the prehistoric submerged settlement which is lying in the very shallow part of the bay.
+Last but not least, physical processes and possibly man-made features are causing coastal erosion, sedimentation and there is a strong potential for the natural processes to impact the physical stability of the prehistoric submerged settlement which is lying in the very shallow part of the bay.

-In spite of all above processes and according to Eurostat, in the last decade the population in the area has been rapidly decreased, very few young people have tertiary education and a high percentage of young people are unemployed, without education or training.
-Maritime related business opportunities in the area are now limited and the need for developing regional convergence strategies for sustainable growth is a necessity.
+In spite of all above processes and according to Eurostat, in the decade 2010-20 the population in the area has been decreased, very few young people have tertiary education and a high percentage of young people are unemployed, without education or training.
+Maritime related business opportunities in the area are limited and the need for developing regional convergence strategies for sustainable growth is a necessity.

 Vision

-To make people fully aware of what (and where) is happening in the sea area off Methoni, to highlight the sustainable growth potential of underwater resources, processes and maritime activities taking place off Methoni and to contribute to the promotion of the protection of the local environment.
+To make people fully aware of what (and where) is happening in the sea area off Methoni, highlighting the sustainable growth potential of underwater resources, processes and maritime activities taking place off Methoni and to contribute to the promotion of the protection of the local environment.

 Concept